All Episodes

 Well, I'll leave IQ behind.

-So, yeah, not uh not complicated.
+So, yeah, not complicated.

-So as far as insurance goes, hey, if people blow their money on stupid stuff rather than having insurance, that's fine.
+So, as far as insurance goes, hey, if people blow their money on stupid stuff rather than having insurance, that's fine.

 Be honest about it.